viitoo/Greenleaf-Inventory-Management-System/README.md

-### TS Inventory Management System (TIMS).
+### TS Inventory Management\Business Solution (TIMBS).

-TIMS is a ongoing project for the creation of a better inventory management solution for keeping track of workstations and general inventory at Greenleaf Hospitality Group.
+TIMBS is a ongoing project for the creation of a better inventory management solution for keeping track of workstations and general inventory at Greenleaf Hospitality Group.
 This is built upon the [RIMS framework ](https://github.com/DamageStudios/rims) which is an open source project

 ### Project Status